Forensic Scientist

 We’ll hold the scene as long as we need to get everything done, and that could be a day or two or three, but for a kidnapping it probably wouldn’t be more than a day, just enough to collect all the victim’s stuff, and collect fingerprints, hairs, fibers, anything that might belong to the kidnapper.
 We eventually get tired and want to go home (though we can go and come back, so long as it hasn’t been ‘released’) and the police department don’t really want to hold it longer then absolutely necessary, because they have a cop or two sitting there doing nothing but guarding the scene, and it takes them off the road.
 Hope that helps!

-Asked by Trump 2020 MAGA KAG over 6 years ago
+Asked by Crazy about 6 years ago

 Can a hair test that came back false positive for alcohol be retested by another lab?